abain-io/Project2/README.md

 It is a Database for Companies, Contacts, Job Opportunities, Activities We wanted to take advantage of relational aspect of mySQL:
 “Please walk us through your resumé” . . . which resumé?
-Better identify and leverage your network
-Better organization and efficiency
+Better identification and improved leverage of your network Better organization and efficiency
-Support concentrating on the “Top 40” companies of your search Help us to read fewer job descriptions and have a higher hit rate Aid your follow through
+Supports concentrating on the “Top 40” companies of your search Helps to read fewer job descriptions and have a higher hit rate Aids in your follow through

 Questions We Want To Be Able To Answer:
 Which prospective employers are most important to me?
+Good company?
-Good company
+Good location?
-Location
-I have contacts there
+I have contacts there?
 Who do I know that works at company x?
 Who do I know that has a connection at company x?
 What open action items do I have?